 Is The Christmas Celebration In Scripture?

 What about false religions that refuse to celebrate Christmas?
 Just because the Jehovah's Witnesses got this obvious doctrine right, that doesn't mean they are right about everything, or that we should do away with the one truth they have, for it is the truth.
 Even a broken clock is right twice a day.
 Devout Jews, Amish, and Mennonites don't celebrate Christmas, either, but do they have the truth about the gospel?
 Nope.
-So is the more reason to celebrate Christmas then?
+So is this more reason to celebrate Christmas then?
 No, because some serious biblical born again Christians, like yours truly, do not celebrate it, as well.
 Trying to reason that keeping Christmas is okay, because some heretics don't keep it, or that the Bible doesn't specifically say not to, is childish at best, and stupid at worst.

 So why do we celebrate Christmas as Christ's birth if it is not sanctioned in Scripture?
 Good question!
 It's a reasonable question that irks many Christians, and makes them VERY uncomfortable!
 Why?
 Only they can answer that for sure, but the apostle John tells us that: Everyone who does evil hates the light, and will not come into the light for fear that their deeds will be exposed.
 So how do we know if the light of Christmas is really darkness?
 God's word is our plumb line of true light, and we need to use it as our lamp.